rikedyp/RikedyRacer/Design.md

 ### Gameplay
 Multiplayer + single player with more content
+	- Racing
+		- Players are able to move after countdown
+		- Players complete a set number of laps in shortest time to win
+	- Towers
+		- Stages have pit stop areas in which players can set and upgrade towers
+	- Currency
+		- RaceCoin or RikedyCoin
+		- + 200 every lap (Pass Go and collect 200)
+		- TODO: Balance tower and upgrade costs for most enjoyable experience
 	- Tower upgrades (at least 3 types with multi-tier upgrades)
 	- Vehicle upgrades
 		- Mana system (RaceCoin)